salt '*' test.ping

 salt '*' pkg.purge nginx # pkg + config

-Same command on RHEL, Debian, Windows.
-Cross-OS magic.
+Same command on RHEL, Debian, and Windows.
+The pkg module dispatches to the right backend.

 salt '*' service.status nginx